Radio Africa

 The "new" archive of reels from all three Endangered Archve Programme projects: near completion and stored in a climate controlled space.

 Through 6 years of preserving, digitising and archiving, I had become attached to the collection.
-I often thought, for example, of young Guineans who had been told by their family that one day their mother/father brother/sister aunt/uncle had been recorded by the government through the RTG.
-Many would never have heard these recordings, and their loved ones, teh musicians, long passed away.
-Such was my motivation, as it was a travesty that an entire generation of Guineans had never heard their music.
+I often thought, for example, of youngof them would never have heard these recordings, and their loved ones, the musicians themselves, had long passed away.
+Such was my motivation, as it was a travesty that an entire generation of Guineans had never heard their own music.
 The project had thus become a personal mission, and I often mused that the songs had been "asleep" for a long time and were now "waking up".
-The enormous scope of the sound archive's materials - over 55,000 minutes of music - also reveals the full extent through which the Guinean government, under Sékou Touré, revitalised and asserted the dignity of its people through the promotion of the nation's music and culture, via the cultural policy of authenticité.
+The enormous scope of the sound archive's materials - over 55,000 minutes of music - also reveals the full extent through which the Guinean government, under Sékou Touré, revitalised and asserted its cultural policy of authenticité.

 For Guinea to progress, I believe it should embrace the old concept of "regard sur le passé", to borrow from one of the most famous recordings of the Sékou Touré era (Bembeya Jazz National, Syliphone SLP 10, 1968).
 To "look at the past" would embrace not only the music and politics of Guinea's pre-colonial era, as glorified widely by the traditional singer-historians, the griots, but also that of the post-colonial, namely the era of Sékou Touré and his successors.
 Guinea's contemporary politics, however, continue to present a reductionist dialectic of Malinké vs Fulbé.
 Though Sékou Touré was a Malinké, he loved the music of Farba Tela, a Fulbé, who performed for him regularly at the Presidential compound.
 That Farba Tela, the most popular of all Fulbé musicians, was never featured on a Syliphone release, yet was recorded on over 50 songs by the RTG (all digitised), is a sad illustration of the hypocrisies of the President and of his government's authenticité programme.
 I trust that the merit of the RTG sound archival projects is it that they reveal and present the many representations of Guinean culture for all to examine, to listen to, and to enjoy.

-I acknowledge and are grateful for the support of the Endangered Archives Programme; the British Library; the Embassy of the United Kingdom in Conakry; Sterns Music; the Bibliotheque Nationale de Guineé; the Ministère de la Communication; the Ministère de la Culture (et des Arts et Loisirs); the staff at Guinea's Sandervalia National Museum; the archival staff at Radio Télévision Guinée; my translators Prince E. A. J. Kenny, Allen Nyoka and Aly Badara Fofana; musicians and friends; - who all contributed to the completion of the sound archive projects at the RTG.
-It would not have been possible without their support, and I dedicate the project to them and to all Guinean musicians who performed to further their nation.
+I acknowledge and are grateful for the support of the Endangered Archives Programme; the British Library; the Embassy of the United Kingdom in Conakry; Sterns Music; the Bibliotheque Nationale de Guineé; the Ministère de la Communication; the Ministère de la Culture (et des Arts et Loisirs); the staff at Guinea's Sandervalia National Museum; the archival staff at Radio Télévision Guinée; my translators Prince E. A. J. Kenny, Allen Nyoka and Aly Badara Fofana; musicians and friends; who all contributed to the completion of the sound archive projects at the RTG.
+It would not have been possible without their support, and I dedicate the project to them and especially to all Guinean musicians who dedicated themselves to advance African music and who performed in honour of their nation.

 All images and text copyright ©